MintzyG/UnityBasics/README.md

 # UnityBasics

+I'm using this to work towards starting Catlike Coding's Rendering series to then start to branch out in to Graphis programming.

 Following Catlike Coding's Unity basics tutorials.

 Done so far:
 - [x] GameObjects and Scripts
 - [ ] Building a Graph
 - [ ] Mathmatical Surfaces